 Apple features shows on its Browse page if they are ranked highly in the app’s review widget.
 Unsurprisingly, celebrities host many of the most popular podcasts.
 While this is great for advertisers who want to partner with successful shows, it can make it harder for amateur podcasters to be heard.

 What features are missing from Apple Podcasts?

-I wish Apple Podcasts had some kind of silence-trimming feature.
+I wish the app had some kind of silence-trimming feature.
 Apps like Pocketcasts automatically cut out silence in an episode and let you auto-skip the first few minutes of an episode.
-Other apps have sections where users can view their listening statistics, like total hours spent listening, or amount of silence trimmed, but Apple Podcasts doesn’t offer any user statistics to listeners.
+Other apps have sections where users can view their listening statistics, like total hours spent listening, or amount of silence trimmed, but Apple doesn’t offer any user statistics to listeners.

 Apple Podcasts’ streaming quality is dependent on the quality of the original uploaded file and whether or not it was recorded in mono or stereo.
 The streaming quality depends on a few factors (sample rate, number of channels, and bit rate), and it tops out at 256kbps AAC.

-Apple Podcasts has audio file upload requirements for creators, and only accepts audio with a sample rate of 44.1kHz and 16-bit or 24-bit resolution, and 96, 176.4, 192kHz with a 24-bit resolution.
+Apple’s podcast audio file upload requirements for creators are as follows: it only accepts audio with a sample rate of 44.1kHz and 16-bit or 24-bit resolution, and 96, 176.4, 192kHz with a 24-bit resolution.
 All audio files must be uploaded in WAV or FLAC format.